-One way to make managing your money a little simpler is to sign up for SoFi Money®.
+One way to make managing your money a little simpler is to sign up for SoFi Checking and Savings®.

-SoFi Money is a cash management account that allows you to earn competitive interest, save, and spend all in one account.
-And, with SoFi Money, you can track all your spending and saving with a single dashboard.
+SoFi Checking and Savings is an account that allows you to earn competitive interest, save, and spend all in one account.
+And, with SoFi Checking and Savings, you can track all your spending and save with a single dashboard.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.